 People don’t lose their free speech rights just by virtue of gaining public office.
 If public officials are using social media as private persons, the First Amendment protects their right to limit their audience and curate the messages on the page, just like any other private person.
 Re-election campaign accounts may be either personal or for government business, depending on how the official uses them.

-What can I do if I believe I have wrongly been blocked by a public official from social media used to conduct government business?
+What can I do if I believe I have wrongly been censored by the government or a government official who has the authority to speak on the government’s behalf on social media?

 Step 1: Collect any information that shows the social media account is used for government business and proves that you were blocked, including screen shots.